This post may contain affiliate links. Learn more.

 - Zinc Pyrithione

-Like selenium sulfide, zinc pyrithione breaks up the fungus and bacteria commonly associated with dandruff.
-Zinc pyrithione is not as hazardous as selenium sulfide, so say the experts.
+Zinc pyrithione breaks up the fungus and bacteria commonly associated with dandruff.
+In a study, zinc pyrithione was found to be highly effective in controlling dandruff, especially on repeated use .
+It is not as hazardous as selenium sulfide, so say the experts.

 - Coal tar